Orchestrate dbt Core projects with Airflow and Cosmos

 dbt Core offers the possibility to build modular, reusable SQL components with built-in dependency management and incremental builds.

-With Cosmos, you can integrate dbt jobs into your open-source Airflow orchestration environment as standalone DAGs or as task groups within DAGs.
+With Cosmos, you can integrate dbt jobs into your open-source Airflow orchestration environment as standalone Dags or as task groups within Dags.

 The benefits of using Airflow with dbt Core include: